.

 1. Text Link

 Although digital pathology was developed decades ago, it wasn’t until April of 2017 that the U.S. Food and Drug Administration (FDA) permitted the marketing of the first whole slide imaging (WSI) system, the Philips IntelliSite Pathology Solution (PIPS).
 PIPS was revolutionary because it was an automated digital slide creation, viewing, and management system that enabled pathologists to review and interpret digital images of surgical pathology slides.
 These slides were prepared from formalin-fixed paraffin-embedded (FFPE) tissue.
-With PIPS, pathologists gained a digital option as an alternative to having to look directly under a conventional light microscope at a tissue sample mounted on a glass slide.
-Although this represented a big step forward in the pathology community, continued innovation in the field of DP hasn’t kept pace with overall technological advances in other healthcare sectors.

 “Unique circumstances are stunting the growth of digital pathology,” said Tony Oganesian, LigoLab’s Chief Technology Officer.
 “This includes a combination of overregulation, tight reimbursement, and a lack of investment within the healthcare system.
 However, pathology's dwindling workforce and increasing caseloads have made complete digitization inevitable.”

-How the Pandemic Opened the Door for Digital Pathology
+How the Pandemic Opened the Door for Digital Pathology Solutions

-Less Regulation Equals More Innovation
+Less Digital Pathology Regulation Equals More Innovation

-This was also a giant leap forward for digital pathology in the U.S. In its essence, DP was developed for this purpose — to allow pathologists to remotely collaborate on cases by sharing digital images across laboratories.
-Before the pandemic, the U.S. was decades behind most other developed countries in terms of the adoption of digital pathology.
+Before the pandemic, the U.S. was decades behind other developed countries in adopting digital pathology solutions and realizing the benefits of digital pathology.
 Strict regulations by the FDA and the Clinical Laboratory Improvement Amendments (CLIA) from the Centers for Medicare & Medicaid Services (CMS) effectively stunted digital pathology advances.
 Thankfully, the FDA relaxed some of its requirements to approve digital pathology-related technology and meet the immediate needs brought on by the pandemic.

-“Now that our healthcare system has experienced the benefits of rapid innovation, there is hope that some of the legacy roadblocks that slowed progress will continue to be a thing of the past,” said LigoLab CEO Suren Avunjian.
+“Now that our healthcare system has experienced the benefits of digital pathology and rapid innovation, there is hope that some of the legacy roadblocks that slowed progress will continue to be a thing of the past,” said LigoLab CEO Suren Avunjian.
 “Technologies that enable pathologists to work more efficiently and effectively will ultimately lead to better patient care and reduce healthcare costs.”

 So how do all of these pieces work together?